carlocgc/CType/README.md

 # C-Type

-An side scrolling space shooter game targeting Android.
+An side scrolling space shooter game targeting Android, iOS and Windows.
-Released in 2019 and delisted in 2023.
+Released on Android 2019 and delisted in 2023.

 ## Demo - Youtube